 As noted above, government run medical plans cover you only in your home country.
 These public health plans are not portable whereas expats are.
 So when you move to a new destination you will not be able to take the government health plan with you whereas the global medical plan is portable to almost all nations around the world.
 A global plan can also cover you when you travel abroad for business or pleasure.
 This is especially important for expat employers with globally mobile employees.

 Economic problems around the developed and developing world means that health budgets are being slashed and services and coverage are being curtailed.
 Such access and budget cut-backs can seriously impact an expat’s ability to access medical care.

 US Affordable Care Act

 If you are an expat in the USA and are paying taxes, it will probably mean that you will need to get a domestic health plan in the USA that is part of the Obama Care or Affordable Care Act (ACA), especially if you are not covered by your employer.
 If you do not have coverage under the ACA, you may be faced with tax fines that can really add up.
-Fortunately, our company is able to offer ACA compliant expat health plans that are fully compliant with the Obama Care regulations for individual expats.
-If this is of interest, please contact us for a quote.
+Talk to your tax or legal adviser.

 For Expats Living Abroad – The Choice is Clear